-Q. This is my first year homeschooling.
+Q. This is my first year homeschooling in Virginia.
 Up until this fall, my child has been in public school.
 Can I get a copy of his school records?
 I am not sure what my legal rights are.

 A. Yes, you have a legal right to a copy of your child’s public school records.
 You may go to his previous school’s office and request a copy.
 According to the Freedom of Information Act, referenced in § 2.2-3705.4 (1), a parent or legal guardian has a right to have a copy of this information.
 It’s possible the secretary may not know the law.